neuefische/web-exercises/sessions/backend-update-and-delete/products/README.md

 - there is an overview page with a form to add a new fish and a list of all products below that form;
 - when clicking a product in the list, you'll be redirected to a details page.

 Your task is to add the functionality for updating and deleting a product.
-The buttons to do so should be visible on the Product Details Page and after sending the request, the user is redirected to the OverView Page.
+The buttons to do so should be visible on the Product Details Page and after sending the request, the user is redirected to the Overview Page.

 ### `PUT` Request